Wamacava/YoctoRpi0/README.txt

 This project aims to help getting started with yocto build for raspberry pi zero.

-This README is a main documentation of all steps to make it working.
+This README is not a main documentation and only contains steps to make it work.

 1) Clone this repo in convinient, empty direcoty.
 Cd to this directory